Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: AdaGrad++: a parameter-free version of AdaGrad

-Theorem~\ref{thm:adadog_stochastic} reveals that an important term $\| \sbb_{\tau} \|_2$ determines the convergence rate of AdaGrad++.
+With these assumptions in hand, Theorem~\ref{thm:adadog_stochastic} reveals that an important term $\| \sbb_{\tau} \|_2$ determines the convergence rate of AdaGrad++.
 We note that a similar quantity has been investigated by \citet{zhou2018convergence} in the study of nonconvex convergence guarantees of adaptive gradient methods.
 This similarity demonstrates that our proposed parameter-free algorithm AdaGrad++ still captures the key nature of AdaGrad.
 Taking a closer look at the quantity $\| \sbb_{\tau} \|_2$, by definition, we have $\| \sbb_{\tau} \|_2 = \sqrt{ \sum_{t=0}^\tau \| \gb_t \|_2^2 }$.
-When the objective function is Lipschitz ($l(\cdot)$ is bounded), it is clear that a worst-case upper bound of $\| \sbb_{\tau} \|_2$ is $\sqrt{T}$, leading to a $1/\sqrt{T}$ bound on the convergence rate (see Corollary~\ref{col:adadog_lipschitz} below).
+When the objective function is Lipschitz (i.e., $l(\cdot)$ is bounded), it is clear that a worst-case upper bound of $\| \sbb_{\tau} \|_2$ is $\sqrt{T}$, leading to a $1/\sqrt{T}$ bound on the convergence rate (see Corollary~\ref{col:adadog_lipschitz} in Appendix~\ref{sec:further-adagrad++}).
 However, as discussed in \citet{zhou2018convergence}, here we point out that in practice, we often observe that $\| \sbb_{\tau} \|_2 \ll \sqrt{T}$ due to the fact that the algorithm converges and the stochastic gradients $\| \gb_t \|_2$ may converge to zero.
-When $\| \sbb_{\tau} \|_2 = O(T^{1/2 - \alpha})$ for some $\alpha \in (0,1/2)$, we will have a better convergence rate of AdaGrad++ (see Corollary~\ref{col:adadog_better} below).
+When $\| \sbb_{\tau} \|_2 = O(T^{1/2 - \alpha})$ for some $\alpha \in (0,1/2)$, we will have a better convergence rate of AdaGrad++ (see Corollary~\ref{col:adadog_better} in Appendix~\ref{sec:further-adagrad++}).
+Finally, $M_1$ has a $\sqrt{d}$ dependence, which may seem large.
+However, this is not the case, since $D_{\tau}$ is defined with respect to the vector infinity norm, and thus $D_{\tau}^2 \sqrt{d}$ is of the same order as $\bar{D}_{\tau}^2$.

-\begin{corollary} Suppose that the assumptions in Theorem~\ref{thm:adadog_stochastic} hold.
-Further assume that $ l(\xb) \leq G$ for all $\xb$.
-Then for any $\xb^*\in \RR^d$, with probability at least $1-\delta$, it holds that